 Creative Direction / Design Direction

-This concept explored the sensual chemistry between scent and emotion, using the layered glow of a candle as a visual metaphor for desire gradually building and blooming.
-Each layer of light radiates outward, mirroring how scent travels: subtle at first, then undeniable, awakening something instinctual, maybe even a little wild.
-The system pairs softness with heat, restraint with release, striking a balance between elegance and erotic energy.
-It was a joy to bring to life, and yes, months of very dedicated research were involved, all in the name of craft.
-Also, zoom in if you dare 😈
+This concept explored the chemistry between scent and emotion, using the layered glow of a candle as a visual metaphor for desire unfolding.
+Each layer radiates outward, mirroring how scent travels: subtle at first, then undeniable, awakening something instinctual and wild.
+The system balances softness with heat, restraint with release, elegance fused with erotic energy.
+Months of meticulous research 😈 brought the concept to life, every detail crafted to resonate.

 Pink wallpaper with a radial pattern of white silhouettes of dancers, centered around a luminous flame of a candle.